 I asked a recruiter (who specializes in API documentation jobs) whether it was more advantageous to become adept with DITA or to learn a tool such as a static site generator, which is more common in this space.

 My recruiter friend knows the market — especially the Silicon Valley market — extremely well.
-He urged me to look at the static site generator route.
+He urged me to pursue the static site generator route.
 He said that many small companies, especially startups, are looking for writers who can publish documentation that looks beautiful, like the many modern web outputs on Programmableweb.

 I think there are at least five reasons why developers reject tech comm authoring tools: